 - cause the food’s smell, taste or appearance to deteriorate.

-Based on the legal declarations submitted by our suppliers, we can confirm that absolutely no heavy metals, especially cadmium, lead, mercury and chromium VI or solvents containing chlorine, are used in the production of our products or in the raw materials utilised in their production, including paper, cardboard or manufacturing materials like paints, varnishes or adhesives.
+Based on our supplier’s declarations, we can confirm no heavy metals such as cadmium, lead, mercury and chromium VI, or chlorinated solvents, are used in the manufacturing of our products, or of raw materials such as paper and cardboard, or of consumables such as inks, varnishes and adhesives.

-In terms of the REACH regulation, the STI Group is classified as a 'downstream user'.
-As a so-called product manufacturer, the packaging and display products we produce are not obligated to REACH registration.
+Under REACH regulations, STI Group is classified as a ‘downstream user’.
+The packaging and displays we manufacture are therefore not required to be REACH registered.